reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 For investigating these problems, JVM Heap Memory is often the first place to look at.

 To see this in action, we will first trigger an OutOfMemoryException, and then capture the heap dump.
-We will next analyze this heap dump to identify the cause of the memory leak.
+We will next analyze this heap dump to identify the potential objects which could be the cause of the memory leak.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/graphql" %}